Declaration in accordance with Section 289a of the German Commercial Code (Handelsgesetzbuch – HGB)

 DECLARATION OF COMPLIANCE

-Since the last Declaration of Compliance dated 17 March 2015, which referred to the German Corporate Governance Code as amended on 13 May 2013 and 24 Juni 2014, Biotest AG has complied with all recommendations of the German Corporate Governance Code as amended on 24 June 2014 and 5 May 2015 with the following exceptions:
+Since the last Declaration of Compliance dated 15 March 2016, which referred to the German Corporate Governance Code as amended on 24 June 2014 and 5 May, the Corporate Governance Code has not been amended and Biotest AG has complied with all recommendations of the German Corporate Governance Code in its current version with the following exceptions:

-Biotest AG continues not to follow the recommendation in Section 3.8 (3) of the German Corporate Governance Code to set a deductible on D&O insurance for the members of the Supervisory Board in the amount prescribed in Section 93 (2) clause 3 of the AktG for members of the Board of Management.
-The reasons given in the last Declaration of Compliance remain valid.
-A deductible equivalent to the deductible for members of the Board of Management would be out of proportion to the current remuneration levels for Supervisory Board duties.
+- Biotest AG continues not to follow the recommendation in Section 3.8 (3) of the German Corporate Governance Code to set a deductible on D&O insurance for the members of the Supervisory Board in the amount prescribed in Section 93 (2) clause 3 of the AktG for members of the Board of Management.
+As explained in the last Declaration of Compliance a deductible equivalent to the deductible for members of the Board of Management would be out of proportion to the current remuneration levels for Supervisory Board duties.
 Biotest AG has set in its view an appropriate deductible for its Supervisory Board members.

-Biotest AG has not followed the recommendation set forth in Section 5.3.3 of the German Corporate Governance Code to form a Supervisory Board nomination committee.
+- Biotest AG did not follow the recommendation set forth in Section 5.3.3 of the German Corporate Governance Code to form an own Supervisory Board Nomination Committee.
 The tasks of such a nomination committee are assumed by Biotest's Governance Committee.

 With non-compliance with the recommendation of Section 5.4.1 (2) of the German Corporate Governance Code, accordingly, the relevant statements cannot be made in the Corporate Governance Report.
 Therefore, an exception is also declared in respect of Section 5.4.1 (3) of the German Corporate Governance Code.

-An amendment to Section 6.3 and since 5 May 2015, Section 6.2, respectively, of the German Corporate Governance Code requires that shares or related financial instruments held by the Board of Management and the Supervisory Board members now are disclosed separately in the Corporate Governance Report by the Board of Management and the Supervisory Board, if it directly or indirectly holds more than 1 % of the shares issued.
+- Section 6.2 of the German Corporate Governance Code requires that shares or related financial instruments held by the Board of Management and the Supervisory Board members now are disclosed separately in the Corporate Governance Report by the Board of Management and the Supervisory Board, if it directly or indirectly holds more than 1 % of the shares issued.
 Dr. Schleussner, Deputy Chairwoman of the Supervisory Board, controls OGEL GmbH, which, to the knowledge of the Company, holds approx. 50.03 % of the issued ordinary shares of the Company.
 She therefore indirectly holds 50.03 % of the ordinary shares of Biotest AG.
 Information regarding this can be found in the Group Management Report under “Explanatory notes in accordance with Section 315 (4) of the German Commercial Code (HGB)".
 The combined total of the shares held by other members of the Supervisory Board as well as by Board of Management members is below 1 % of the ordinary shares issued by the Company.
 The Company does not consider it necessary to repeat the information contained in the Group Management Report in the Corporate Governance Report.
 It does not follow the recommendation in this respect.

 |For the Board of Management